tipJS-Team/tipJS/README.en.md

 - tipJS implements complex JavaScript Application in the form of MVC Pattern.
 - tipJS is familiar framework for Back-end Developers.
 - Supported AOP(Aspect-Oriented Programming).
-- tipJS creates a user's view simply by providing simple HTML Template (since version 1.10).
+- tipJS creates a user's view simply by providing simple HTML Template.
 - tipJS can be compatible with diverse browsers (IE 7/8/9, Chrome, Firefox, Safari, etc...)
 - tipJS does not require any external library as it was developed as JavaScript ECMAScript Code for independent operation.
 - tipJS can be compatible with diverse external JavaScript (JQuery, ExtJS, etc...)